 6. Probation: Conditions to Obey

 Being on probation is one of the most common sentences.
-It means that the teen is not in custody and continues to live in the community.
+It means that the teenager is not in custody and continues to live at home.
 But the teen must obey the conditions ordered by the judge.

 These two conditions apply automatically: